- Why employee recognition should be a year-round priority

 That growth starts from day one, with a structured onboarding process that includes online and in-person training.
 Betterworks supports Crakmedia’s structured onboarding process by supporting manager-employee conversations and tracking progress.
 The platform enables regular check-ins, goal tracking, and progress reviews, making sure that employees are aligned with the company’s objectives.

 Transparency and alignment are key components of Crakmedia’s employee recognition strategy.
 The Betterworks platform contributes to a collaborative atmosphere where employees can help each other achieve their goals.
 With seamless integrations with tools like Slack and Jira, Betterworks has become an integral part of Crakmedia’s workflow, making it easier to track and complete goals.
-The company also introduced “CrakAwards,” which emphasize and recognize employee alignment to the company’s core values.
+The company also introduced “CrakAwards,” which emphasize and recognize employee alignment with the company’s core values.

 Crakmedia’s implementation of Betterworks has contributed to a significant decrease in voluntary turnover, an increase in engagement scores, and a reduction in the time it takes for new hires to reach efficiency.